15 Interesting, Surprising and Insightful Sales Statistics

 - The Average Sales Reps Stays with Their Company For Only 16 months, Yet Effectively Onboarding New Sales Reps to the Productively level of a Tenured Rep Takes 381 Days

 Takeaway: Organizations of all sizes and industries waste millions of dollars every year due to ineffective onboarding.
-To counter this challenge consider a more strategic approach new hire onboarding and training.
+To counter this challenge consider you need to make you nail the first 30 days of onboarding.
 We’ve been able to help our customers reduce new hire ramp up time by passing along the benefits of online training.
 Our video based sales training program incorporates gamification which improves learner engagement and ultimately shortens ramp up time and drive behavioral adoption.

 - Decision By Consensus: In Today's B2B Sales World There Are Typically Seven Stakeholders Involved in Making The Final Purchasing Decision